-Thus, this indicates that the borrowers at vounger stages become more defaulter than at older age.
+Thus, this indicates that the borrowers at younger stages become more defaulter than at older age.
 This is because as age of borrowers' increases they became settled and accumulate wealth; acquire experience in business management and credit use than youngsters.
 Then these and related positive variables enables elder borrowers to be better payers than youngsters.

-Therefore, based on the survey result the average family size of non-defaulters is greater than the average family size of defaulters.
+Therefore, based on the survey result the average family size of non-defaulters is greater than the average 123 124 family size of defaulters.
 This indicates that as family size in the household of borrowers' increases then they allocate their business incomes, which was financed by credit loan, to cover different household's expenses.
-As a result, this impacts the borrowers' loan repayment performance negatively.
-The significance value is .000, which is less than .05; therefore based on this researchers can say that there is a significant difference between defaulters at 5% significance level (table 1).
+As a 125 result, this impacts the borrowers' loan repayment performance negatively.
+The significance value is .000, which 126 is less than .05; therefore based on this researchers can say that there is a significant difference between defaulters 127 128 at 5% significance level (table 1).
+Next to land, livestock is the most important asset for rural households in Ethiopia.
+It is used as a source of food, draft power, income and energy.
+Moreover, livestock is an index of 129 130 wealth and prestige in rural community.
+All the sample households reared livestock, which consisted of cattle, 131 small ruminants, back animals and poultries.